Have you ever wondered if living in a storage unit was legal or not? Find out if you can hang out in a storage unit and spend the night.

 3. Storage units don’t have running water.

-If you opt to live in a storage unit, you’ll have to spend most of your day outside the unit or sit inside it quietly and discreetly since doing so is illegal.
+If you opt to live in a storage unit, you’ll have to spend most of your day outside the unit.
+Or, at least, sit inside it quietly and discreetly.
+(As a reminder: Doing so is illegal.)
 Either way, you’ll be limited on options for bathing and using the bathroom.
 Personal hygiene suffers, and health issues can result without access to fresh, running water.

 4. Cooking inside a unit is a fire hazard.